Will Purdue cover the spread vs. Gonzaga? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When it scored more than 73.4 points last season, Purdue went 10-7 against the spread and 17-1 overall.
+- Purdue went 10-7 against the spread and 17-1 overall last season when scoring more than 73.4 points.

+- The Bulldogs' 86.1 points per game last year were 23.4 more points than the 62.7 the Boilermakers allowed.

+- Gonzaga went 12-15 against the spread and 26-5 overall when it scored more than 62.7 points last season.

 Bet on this or any college basketball matchup at BetMGM